Lateral Unicondylar Knee Replacement – often underestimated

 Strategies for selecting the right specialist

-A decisive factor for the success of a Lateral sliding prosthesis is the selection of an experienced, specialized knee surgeon.
+A decisive factor für the success of a Lateral sled prosthesis is the selection of an experienced, specialized knee surgeon.
 Here are some guidelines and criteria:

 What to look for in a knee surgeon

-- Specialization and experience in knee arthroplasty, especially partial knee replacement
+- Specialization and experience in the field of knee endoprosthetics, especially partial joint replacement

-- Case volume – the more relevant procedures per year, the better (surgeon and clinic)
+- Case numbers – the more corresponding procedures per year, the better (surgeon and clinic)

-- Publications/Guideline recognition – does the doctor have experience with scientific publications or specialization in professional societies?
+- Publications/guideline recognition – does the doctor have experience with scientific Veröffentlichungen or specialization in professional societies?

 - Technical equipment – modern implant systems, navigation, planning tools

-- Aftercare & Rehabilitation concept – comprehensive follow-up care, physiotherapy, quality controls
+- Aftercare & Rehabilitation concept – comprehensive follow‑up, physiotherapy, Qualitätskontrollen

-- Patient recommendations and course experiences – reports from other patients
+- Patient recommendations and experience histories – reports from other Patient*innen

 The impact of experience and case numbers